aflaxman/dp_2020_census/methods.md

 the budget) and the most accurate/least private (high fraction of the budget).

-Note that the noise added to each histogram count comes from the same distribution; the noise does not scale with the magnitude of count, e.g. adding one hundred people to the count of age 18 and older non-Hispanic Whites is just as likely as adding one hundred people to the count of age under 18 Hispanic Native Americans, even though the population of the latter is smaller.
+The noise added to each histogram count comes from the same distribution, and is independent of all other added noise;
+the noise does not scale with the magnitude of count, e.g. adding 23 people to the count of age 18 and older non-Hispanic Whites is just as likely as adding 23 people to the count of age under 18 Hispanic Native Americans, even though the population of the latter is smaller.